 But eBay Kleinanzeigen is definitely a one-stop-shop for any second-hand items in Germany.

 Gebrauchtwagen.de is also one of the biggest platforms for car dealerships out there.
 As of January 2019, it offers 468,000 vehicles, including private and commercial sellers.

 12Gebrauctwagen is another platform to find a second-hand car in Germany.
 It offers some useful features, but the website is in the German language.

 Other websites you might want to check out:

 Also read: How much does it cost to own car in Germany?

 How To Finance a Car in Germany?

 If your budget is too tight and you want that car so badly, you can finance a vehicle in Germany.
 Simply apply for an online loan with Auxmoney.
-They give loans to foreign nationals and have minimal requirements.
+This company gives loans to foreign nationals with minimal requirements.